Republicans narrowly retake control of the House, setting up divided government

 New speaker of the House, new agenda

-But even though McCarthy is on track to win an internal vote for the post this week he doesn't have the 218 votes now that he will need in the public vote on January 3, when the new Congress elects a speaker.
+But even though McCarthy won an internal vote for the post this week, he doesn't have the 218 votes now that he will need in the public vote on Jan.
+3, when the new Congress elects a speaker.

 McCarthy and top GOP leaders unveiled their agenda, called a "Commitment to America" in September.
 It focuses on broad goals in four areas: the economy, security, personal freedom and government accountability.